tlienart/Franklin.jl/README.md

 ## Shortcuts

-It quickly becomes convenient to define the following two shortcuts and save them in your bash profile (`~/.bash_profile`):
+It quickly becomes convenient to define the following two shortcuts and save them in your bash profile:

-1. a shortcut for running the engine and serving on port 8000 via browser-sync: `alias jd="using JuDoc; JuDoc.serve()"`
+1. a shortcut for running the engine and live serving on port 8000 via browser-sync: `alias jd="using JuDoc; JuDoc.serve()"`
+2. a shortcut for minifying the generated pages and push everything to GitHub: `alias jdp="using JuDoc; JuDoc.publish()"`

+The `serve` and `publish` commands have a few simple arguments, have a look in [judoc.jl](https://github.com/tlienart/JuDoc.jl/blob/master/src/manager/judoc.jl) for more informations.